 - Sick Leave - Full-time employees earn 13 days per year.
 Sick leave may be used for personal illness, medical treatments, or to care for a family member.
 Sick leave hours accrue without limit.

 - Paid Holidays - Full-time employees receive 10 paid holidays (opens new window) a year.

 - Federal Employees Retirement System (FERS) - FERS is a three-part retirement plan consisting of a defined benefit annuity, a tax-deferred retirement savings plan (TSP), and Social Security benefits.
 New eligible employees are covered automatically under FERS.

 - Thrift Savings Plan (TSP) - The TSP is a tax-deferred retirement savings and investment plan for federal employees.
 NCUA employees covered by FERS are enrolled automatically in the TSP and 3 percent of their basic pay is deducted and deposited into their TSP account.
 They also begin receiving automatic agency contributions equal to 1% of their pay and agency matching contributions equal to 3% of their pay.

 - NCUA Savings Plan 401(k) - The NCUA Savings Plan is an additional tax-deferred retirement savings and investment plan in addition to the TSP.
 NCUA automatically contributes three percent of an employee’s salary to the agency’s 401(k) savings plan whether you contribute or not.
-Employees that contribute can receive an up to an additional two percent in NCUA matching contributions for a total of five percent from NCUA each year.
+Employees that contribute can receive an up to an additional two percent in the NCUA matching contributions for a total of five percent from the NCUA each year.